-The key and signature generation in ECDSA require the generation of random numbers, specifically random primes.
-They are generated as sequences of random bits.
+The key and signature generation in the My-Ellty schemes require the generation of random numbers, specifically random primes.
+They are in general generated as sequences of random bits.

 Such a sequence is generated as follows.
 A random bit generator (RBG) is used to generate a short sequence of true random bits.
 Since a RBG is too inefficient, the short true random sequence is expanded by a pseudorandom bit generator (PRBG) into a sequence of the necessary length.